Synthetixio/SIPs/sips/sip-60.md

 With the launch of L2 Staking for SNX on the OVM testnet, users will be able to migrate all their SNX and escrowed SNX to L2 for staking and rewards.
 The vesting entries will be copied onto the L2 reward escrow contract that mirrors the migration process.

-1. User first approves on the Reward Escrow for the `SecondaryDeposit` contract to transfer their escrowed SNX when `secondaryDeposit.deposit()` is called.
-The approval transaction will also vest the SNX so that the user will only migrate the remaining 52 weeks of vesting entries to L2.
+1. The `SynthetixOptimisticBridge.deposit()` transaction will vest any escrowed SNX that can be vested and transfering the remaining `totalEscrowedAccountBalance` SNX amount from the Reward escrow contract into the deposit contract.
+The vesting entries on L1 reward escrow will be deleted for the address.

 2. The L1 migration step is not required for stakers to migrate to L2 their escrowed SNX.
-If the user has not migrated on L1, the `secondaryDeposit.deposit()` function will read from the Old RewardEscrow to determine the remaining escrowed SNX and entries to be migrated to L2.
+If the user has not migrated on L1, the `SynthetixOptimisticBridge.deposit()` function will read from the Old RewardEscrow to determine the remaining escrowed SNX and entries to be migrated to L2.
 This reduces the steps and costs for stakers who want to move to L2 so that they won't need to pay the gas costs of L1 migration.

-3. The `secondaryDeposit.deposit()` transaction will revert if the address has any escrowed SNX balance and the approval process in step 1 has not been completed.
-The `deposit()` will transfer the `totalEscrowedAccountBalance` SNX amount from the Reward escrow contract into the deposit contract.

 Fields migrated to L2 Reward Escrow: